joshbegley/nyt-latest/README.md

 `Optimizing.
 Maya Rudolph.
 And the New York Knicks.`\
 https://www.nytimes.com/2026/06/11/briefing/today-in-short.html

-**Trump Administration Pushes Limits of Election Investigations**\
+**Justice Dept. Pushes Limits of Its Power Over State Elections**\
-`The Justice Department once tried to stay out of state elections, urging caution.
+`The department once tried to stay out of state elections, urging caution.
 It is now pressing forward with claims of fraud as President Trump revives his unfounded assertions that elections cannot be trusted.`\
 https://www.nytimes.com/2026/06/11/us/politics/trump-california-vote-elections-investigations.html

 **Saag Shrimp Is a Fast and Luscious Dinner**\